 I have been invited to give a talk at the Cold Spring Harbor Laboratory Biological Data Science meeting (#biodata18) November 7-10.
 My talk is preliminarily titled “Building an automated bioinformatician—More accurate, large-scale genomic discovery using parameter advising”.

 I will be giving a talk at the StringBio Workshop at UCF at the end of October.
 The workshop runs from the 25th to the 27th.
 I am scheduled to talk on the 26th in the afternoon.
 I am planning to talk about multiple sequence alignment accuracy estimation using Facet in the context of parameter advising.
-I will post slides when I can.
+My slides are available here.

 My colleague Guillaume Marçais is also speaking at the meeting, likely about methods related to minimizer ordering (some of which is joint with myself, Carl Kingsford, and others).